Rosalyn Carson-DeWitt, MD

 - A family history

-- Put pressure on the veins of the pelvis—can happen with pregnancy
+- Extra pressure on the veins of the pelvis—can happen with pregnancy

-- Work in a job that where you sit or stand for long periods of time
+- Job where you sit or stand for long periods of time

 Common problems include: